On this page

 War pensioners mobility supplement

-War pensioners mobility supplement (WPMS) overlaps with:8
+War pensioners mobility supplement overlaps with:7

 - DLA, higher rate mobility component;